-With personal funding, your on-campus financial aid package and study abroad scholarships, studying abroad can be affordable!
-Begin the process by attending one of the following workshops to learn which study abroad scholarships you are eligible for and how to make your scholarship application competitive, as well as how your loans and grants can apply to study abroad costs.
-Take time to peruse the full list of available scholarships and see the FAQs to find the answers to your burning questions, including this year's scholarship essay question.
+With personal funding, your on-campus financial aid package and education abroad scholarships, studying abroad can be affordable!
+Begin the process by attending one of the workshops listed below to learn which education abroad scholarships you are eligible for and how to make your scholarship application competitive, as well as how your loans and grants can apply to education abroad costs.
+Take time to look over the full list of available scholarships and see the FAQs to find the answers to your most important questions, including this year's scholarship essay question.

 Scholarships are open to all full-time students on any approved education abroad program.
 Click here to see scholarship FAQs, available scholarships and eligibility requirements.

 Remember: You must complete a program application before you are eligible to complete a scholarship application.
 Your application to your program does NOT have to be approved before submitting your scholarship application.
 The scholarship deadline and application deadline are on the same day.

-Contact the Scholarship Office at firstname.lastname@example.org for more information on using your existing aid for study abroad.
+Contact the Scholarship Office at firstname.lastname@example.org for more information on using your existing aid for education abroad.

-Federal financial aid can apply to the cost of study abroad programs.
-Grants and loans that you currently receive may be used for programs abroad.
-Contact the MSU Financial Aid Office to determine eligibility or to complete your FAFSA at email@example.com
+Federal financial aid can apply to the cost of some education abroad programs.
+Grants and loans that you currently receive may be used for some programs abroad.
+Contact the Murray State Financial Aid Office to determine eligibility or to complete your FAFSA at email@example.com

 - Crowdsourcing.
 Sites like FundMyTravel help you reach a wider audience through social media and accept donations online from friends and family.

 - Tuition waivers and other benefits.
-If you receive KEES money, veteran’s benefits, university tuition waivers or other sources of funding to pay for your MSU education, you may be able to apply those benefits to studying abroad.
+If you receive KEES money, veteran’s benefits, university tuition waivers or other sources of funding to pay for your Murray State education, you may be able to apply those benefits to studying abroad.
 See the Scholarship Office or Veteran's Affairs for help.